internago-ab/docio-site/src/pages/index.md

   link: /payroll
 blocks:
   blocksHeading: Six reasons to go with Docio
-  blocksDescription: "<strong> International payroll can be challenging, but it is important and has to be done.</strong><br></br> And we have the perfect tool to help you with payroll and a variety of other HR tasks.
+  blocksDescription: <strong> International payroll can be challenging, but it is important and has to be done.</strong><br></br> And we have the perfect tool to help you with payroll and a variety of other HR tasks.
 You can efficiently store and manage employee and payroll data in one place, controlled via one online interface.
-All you have to do is check and approve."
+All you have to do is check and approve.
   grid:
     - title: Time and absence
       link: /payroll